wso2/docs-choreo-dev/en/docs/references/alerting.md

 #### Troubleshoot Application error

-Once you click on the **Check in Portal** link you will be redirected to the observe page of the component in the Choreo console
+Once you click **Check in Portal** in the notification email, you are redirected to the **Observe** tab of the component in the Choreo Console.

 ![Application Error Troubleshooting](../assets/img/alerting/application-error-troubleshooting.png){.cInlineImage-full}

-This will open the **Throughput and Latency** view and automatically select the request that caused this error log.
-This is shown in **1**, it will show you the throughput and latency of the particular request.
-The color of the graph will tell you whether that request is successful or an error.
-You can also see the status of the request; its latency and status code indicated in a green colored circle in **4**.
-You will also see the error log that triggered the alert email in **2**.
-The time range used to highlight the relevant error log is indicated in **3**.
-But you can scroll up and down and get more logs within the time range specified in **5**.
-You can also diagnose further by changing the selected time ranges.
-See the (**Selecting custom time ranges**) section above.
+This opens the **Throughput and Latency** view in which the request that caused the error log is automatically selected (see **1**  in the image above).
+The graphs in this tab display the throughput and the latency for this request.
+The color of the graph indicates whether the request was successfully processed or whether it resulted in an error.

+In addition, you can observe the following:

+- The error log that triggered the alert mail (marked **2** in the image).

+- The time range for which the error log applies (marked **3** in the image).
+However, you can scroll to view more logs that occurred during the time range selected for debugging purposes via the drop-down field marked **5** in the image.
+You can update this time range as explained under [Select custom time range](#select-custom-time-range).

+- The status and the latency of the request (marked **4** in the image).